bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/1_PrimaryPCR.md

 - [ ] Run qPCR as indicated in **Table 3**.

 ## QC
 A successful amplification curve should had formed for all samples, and no curves should be observed for negative controls (**Figure 2**).
 Optionally, a 1% agarose gel can be used to spot check some amplifications.
-Note: undiluted samples will be found in every other row starting in columns A1:A12.
+Sporadic failures can be diluted 10x and attempted again which will correct issues encountered with potential wash buffer carry over.

 ## Figures